reach-sh/reach-lang/docs/src/tut/rps/index.md

 + Line 3 defines the main export from the program.
 When you compile, this is what the compiler will look at.
 + Lines 4 through 9 specify the two participants to this application, _Alice_ and _Bob_.
-+ Line 10 marks the deployment of the the Reach program, which allows the program to start doing things.
++ Line 10 marks the deployment of the Reach program, which allows the program to start doing things.

 Before we go too much further, let's create a similar shell for our JavaScript frontend code.
 Open a new file named `index.mjs` and fill it with this: